southside-chillers/southside.chillers.online/southside/content/chapters/are-you-there-kord.md

 “Huh?
 Why?”

-“Well, we know Magic stole a book about dragons from [Bryn](/characters/bryn/),” says Galadriel, thinking quickly.
+“Well, we know Magick stole a book about dragons from [Bryn](/characters/bryn/),” says Galadriel, thinking quickly.
 “A dragon destroyed her home.
 Maybe I can learn something relevant to that before our meeting.”

 Hanamir raises his eyebrows but continues reading.